-The targets we have set for 2019/20 are considered to be achievable.
+The targets we have set for 2020/21 are considered to be achievable.

-Given the degree of uncertainty about future economic prospects and the future level of interest rates, MTFS forecasts have been based on the average rates for lending to banks and building societies continuing to be 0.75% for 2020/21 and 2021/22.
+Given the degree of uncertainty about future economic prospects and the future level of interest rates, MTFS forecasts have been based on the average rates for lending to banks and building societies continuing to be 0.75% for 2021/22 and 2022/23.
 However, these will be reviewed in the light of changes to the rates on offer from the Council's counterparties over the MTFS period.
+It may be possible to increase the target rate once the continuing uncertainty around the impact of Brexit has been resolved and the Bank of England is in a position to consider rate rises.